stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 Later in the character generation process you will have opportunities to pick other skills they are also good at.
 There are two different types of skill picks:

-- **Adversity Skill Point Picks** (see page 18) represent abilities your Protagonist has because of the harsh environment that he or she grew up in.
+- **Adversity Skill Point Picks** (see [[#Detailed Description Adversity Skill Points]]) represent abilities your Protagonist has because of the harsh environment that he or she grew up in.
 These picks can only be used to enhance a few specific skills, and cannot be traded in for other benefits.
-- **Bonus Skill Point Picks** (see page 27) represent hobbies and general experience he or she learned above and beyond the basics associated with the Archetype.
+- **Bonus Skill Point Picks** (see [[#Detailed Description Bonus Skill Points]]) represent hobbies and general experience he or she learned above and beyond the basics associated with the Archetype.
 You start with ten such bonus picks to use later in the Protagonist generation process.
 These picks _can_ be traded in for other advantages like increased availability of resources-at-hand or standing in a community.

 ### Modern Day: List of Archetypes

 The following Archetypes are appropriate for Modern era games of Lovecraftian investigation.
 They don’t cover every possible character type but focus on likely protagonists in mystery and investigation tales.
 The GM is encouraged to develop other archetypes to cover other character types suggested by players.
-Guidelines for developing new Archetypes may be found on page 92.
+Guidelines for developing new Archetypes may be found in TODO (game building resources).

 #### Artist / Craftsperson